strategineer/personal-website/content/books/9780063327665/index.md

 A well-executed novel that does what it sets out to do and engages with themes surrounding suppressed traumatic memories which are particularly poignant for me right now.

 Also it's a breeze to read through and doesn't waste your time which I appreciated.

+2025-03-09: probably has a reference to Paul Gallico's The Snow Goose, old man with birds and girl who visits, etc